cfoust/cy/docs/src/architecture.md

 Streams can be composed and form pipes of arbitrary complexity.
 For example, `cy` records terminal sessions by proxying a `Stream` (sort of like `tee`.)

 However, for a terminal multiplexer this is clearly not enough.
 A `Stream` is stateless.
-In other words, there is no way to know what the state of the terminal that is attached to that `Stream`.
+In other words, there is no way to know the state of the terminal that is attached to that `Stream`.
 That's where `Screen`s come in.

 ### Screen